zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Objectives
 ------------

-- Be able to perform Doppler Effect calculations.
+- Be able to describe electromagnetic waves and light waves

 Agenda
 ---------